EvaluationContext/evaluationcontext.github.io/_posts/2025-01-20-graphframes.md

 >
 > -- <cite>[GraphFrames Overview](https://graphframes.github.io/graphframes/docs/_site/index.html)</cite>

 Graphs represent data as a set of vertices (nodes/entities) and edges (connections between nodes/entities).
 [GraphFrames](https://graphframes.github.io/graphframes/docs/_site/index.html) works on top of [Spark Dataframes](https://spark.apache.org/docs/latest/sql-programming-guide.html), and therefore easily fit into a Databricks/Fabric workflow.
-Vertices are defined by a dataframe with a `id` field and Edges as another dataframe with `src` and `dst` fields. `src` (source) and `dst` (destination) are the directional relationship between two vertices.
+Vertices are defined by a dataframe with a `id`{:.console} field and Edges as another dataframe with `src`{:.console} and `dst`{:.console} fields. `src`{:.console} (source) and `dst`{:.console} (destination) are the directional relationship between two vertices.
 Graphframes supports Scala, Java, and Python.
-Out of the box [motif pattern matching](https://graphframes.github.io/graphframes/docs/_site/user-guide.html#motif-finding), and a range of graph algorithms are provided, plus you can write your own with [Pregel](https://graphframes.github.io/graphframes/docs/_site/api/python/graphframes.lib.html).
+Out of the box we get [motif pattern matching](https://graphframes.github.io/graphframes/docs/_site/user-guide.html#motif-finding), and a range of graph algorithms are provided, plus you can write your own with [Pregel](https://graphframes.github.io/graphframes/docs/_site/api/python/graphframes.lib.html).

 ![Example Graph](/assets/img/0018-GraphFrames/Graph.png)